Chemical Economics and Issues involved in the Chemical Industry and the Life

 reduces the wages bill.

-- Batch and continuous processes
+Batch process versus a continuous processes

 batch process in

 chemical manufacturing is where the reactant chemicals (raw

-materials/feedstock) have to me mixed
+materials/feedstock) have to be mixed

 in a reactor vessel or furnace etc. When the reaction is completed as far as it

 - One disadvantage of batch